theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started-table/extraction-settings.md

 ![Table-Extraction-Settings](/img/content/Table-Extraction-Settings.jpg){:class="img-responsive"}

 **Row limit**<br>
-Maximum numbers of rows to be extracted.
-0 is unlimited.
+Maximum numbers of rows to be extracted. *0* means no limit.

 **Rows per package**<br>
-The number of rows that are extracted with one single RFC call.
-If you want to download more than 20,000 data rows, please set this parameter to a value between 15,000 and 50,000 to avoid timeouts.
+The number of rows that are extracted per data package.

-**None**<br>
-The default RFC_READ_TABLE will be used to extract the table data.
-No custom function module is used.

-**Compression**<br>
-The compression function module Z_XTRACT_IS_TABLE_COMPRESSION is used to extract table data and avoid SAP restrictions.

 **Use conversion routines**<br>
-defines wether the conversion routines should be used.<br>
+Defines whether SAP conversion routines should be used.<br>
 Typical examples are the language key (e.g. D in the database, but DE after conversion) or the project number (e.g. T000012738GT in the database, but T/12738/GT after conversion).<br>
 After conversion, the value is always displayed, as it would appear in the SAP GUI.<br>
-This option is only supported with the function module Z_XTRACT_IS_TABLE_COMPRESSION.
+This option is only supported with the function module Z_THEO_READ_TABLE and Z_XTRACT_IS_TABLE_COMPRESSION.

-**Background extraction (obsolete)**<br>
-Don't use this option.
-It is obsolete.
-Please use Compression option instead.<br>
-The background function module Z_XTRACT_IS_TABLE_EX is used to extract table data in background and avoid SAP restrictions.

 **Function module**<br>
-This field contains the name of the function module used for the data extraction.
+This field contains the name of the SAP function module used for data extraction.
+This field will be automatically populated depending on the function modules available on the SAP system.
+We recommend using our custom function module Z_THEO_READ_TABLE [SAP Customizing](../sap-customizing/custom-function-module-for-table-extraction).